Marina Abramović: The Artist Is Present

-Marina Abramović: The Artist Is Present is a 2012 documentary directed by Matthew Akers about performance artist Marina Abramović.
-The film debuted at the 2012 Sundance Film Festival and was produced by HBO Documentary Films.
+Marina Abramović: The Artist Is Present is a 2012 American documentary film directed by Matthew Akers and Jeff Dupre about the performance artist Marina Abramović.
+It debuted at the 2012 Sundance Film Festival and was produced by HBO Documentary Films.

 Summary

-The documentary chronicles her career and shows the preparations for her 2010 exhibition The Artist Is Present, held at the Museum of Modern Art.
+The documentary chronicles her career and shows the preparations for her 2010 exhibition The Artist Is Present, held at the Museum of Modern Art in New York City.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 18 critics, indicating "generally favorable" reviews.

 Legacy

 The documentary was spoofed in the series Documentary Now! in a 2019 episode featuring Cate Blanchett as the artist.